WE SHALL BE

 Running from February to December 2025, this exciting new project is focusing on civic pride and community spirit by developing site-specific artworks informed by collaborative thinking, place-based working, and meaningful engagement with local communities.
 WE SHALL BE is more than a commissioning programme; it is a movement that places the creativity and voices of Middlesbrough’s communities at its core.
 Together, we aim to shape public spaces that reflect the spirit, pride, and resilience of the town.

-Already confirmed as part of the WE SHALL BE programme is acclaimed Tees Valley artist Stuart Langley who has been commissioned to create a striking new public artwork.
+Part of the WE SHALL BE programme is acclaimed Tees Valley artist Stuart Langley who has been commissioned to create a striking new public artwork.
 This ambitious piece, currently in development, will incorporate donated old mobile phones as a core component of its design and collaboration with the public.